untangle-tool/untangle/README.md

    **Note**: due to the nature of the instrumentation, compilation of the instrumented library might fail because the linker may find the same `SYMEX_...` symbol defined multiple times.
-If that's the case, you need to pass `-z,muldefs` to the linker: how to do this depends on the library you are building.
+If that's the case, you need to pass `-z muldefs` to the linker: how to do this depends on the library you are building.
 Sometimes it's enough to just `export LDFLAGS=Wl,-z,muldefs` before building as it will get picked up by `make`.